xashely/KeBioSum/README.md

 # BioSum with domain knowledge

-**This code is for the biomedical extractive summarization based on pretrained language model and domain knowledge from pico representations**
+**This code is for our paper: *Pre-trained language models with domain knowledge for biomedical extractive summarization*

 **Python version**: This code is in Python3.6